isomerpages/moe-yiochukangsec/pages/60th Anniversary Celebrations.md

 description: ""
 ---
 <div class="yck-component">
-	<p>Our school is celebrating her 60th Anniversary this year with a series of exciting events: the Homecoming Carnival in May, the Alumni Dinner in July, and the Concert for Hope in November.
+	<p>Our school is celebrating her 60th Anniversary this year with a series of exciting events: the <strong>Homecoming Carnival</strong> in May, the <strong>Alumni Dinner</strong> in July, and the <strong>Concert for Hope</strong> in November.
 Stay tuned for more updates, and join us in making this milestone celebration unforgettable!
 Gather your friends and family to be part of the celebrations!</p>
 </div>

 <div class="video-container">